erostefano/patterns/README.md

 Short examples to the famous patterns in Software Engineering

 ## Inheritance
 A new class is created by extending another one.
-It is recommend for situations like: a student IS A person.
+It is recommended for situations like: a student IS A person.

 * Upcasting: Up the inheritance tree
 * Downcasting: Down the inheritance tree